github/docs/content/actions/reference/events-that-trigger-workflows.md

 **Notes:**
 - By default, a workflow only runs when a `pull_request`'s activity type is `opened`, `synchronize`, or `reopened`.
 To trigger workflows for more activity types, use the `types` keyword.
-- Workflow will not run on `pull_request` activity if the pull request has a merge conflict.
+- Workflows will not run on `pull_request` activity if the pull request has a merge conflict.
 The merge conflict must be resolved first.

 {% endnote %}